 The ever-elusive Steve Lacy is certainly a “myth” and a “legend” in his own right.
-Weeks after announcing his sophomore album with a trio of tracks, The Internet singer-guitarist has finally shared Gemini Rights (July 15).

-The album feels as if you teleported to another world — lifted by Lacy’s otherwordly, cinematic song structures and poignant production all throughout.
+As far as the album, Gemini Rights feels as if you teleported to another world — lifted by Lacy’s otherwordly, cinematic song structures and poignant production all throughout.
 In light of its gradiose soundscape, he took to Instagram on the night of Gemini’s release to thank fans for the constant support they’ve given amid his absence.
 “This feels so surreal.
 I can’t explain it,” the 24-year-old wrote.
 “I think I’ll be able to tell you about it in a couple months but for now I’ll enjoy this newness.
 Thank you guys for all the love and support I promise it doesn’t go unnoticed.”

 In a recent press release, Lacy further explained the overall essence of his new album, describing Gemini Rights to be “savage, hilarious, tender, sexy, gender fluid, heartbroken, forthright, polyamorous, full of longing, and wears its heart on its sleeve in the best ways possible.”